Palestinian gunmen open fire at Jerusalem bus stop, killing 6, Israeli officials say

 JERUSALEM (AP) — Palestinian attackers opened fire on people at a bus stop at during the morning rush hour in Jerusalem on Monday, killing six people and wounding another 12, according to Israeli officials.

-An Israeli soldier and civilians who were at the scene shot and killed the two attackers, police said.
+An Israeli soldier and civilians who were at the scene shot and killed the two attackers, said police, who later arrested a third person in connection with the shooting.
 Footage of the attack showed dozens of people fleeing from the bus stop at a busy intersection.
 The windshield of a bus was riddled with bullet holes and belongings were scattered across the street.

 The war in Gaza has sparked a surge of violence in both the Israeli-occupied West Bank and Israel.
 Palestinian militants have attacked and killed Israelis in Israel and the West Bank, while there has also been a rise in settler violence against Palestinians.
 Monday's shooting — at a major intersection, with a road leading to Jewish settlements in east Jerusalem — was the deadliest in Israel since October 2024.